Cornerstone (agency)

 Cornerstone is a New York-based creative lifestyle marketing and public relations agency with offices in New York City, Los Angeles, and London.
-It is helmed by co-CEOs Rob Stone and Jon Cohen.
+It was helmed by co-CEOs Rob Stone and Jon Cohen.
 The company employs approximately 100 professionals worldwide, in addition to a network of field marketing representatives throughout the United States.

 History

 In June 1996, Rob Stone left a major record label to create Cornerstone, a Manhattan-based music promotion firm that worked primarily with record labels to promote their artists.
 After being joined by business partner and co-CEO Jon Cohen in 1997, the firm began to expand into a marketing and creative agency that integrated ip music names in corporate branding campaigns.

 Stone and Cohen also founded The FADER, a music publication, in 1998.